FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/enterprise_quick_start.md

 cd generator && bash ./scripts/install.sh
 ```

-Check whather the installation is successful.
+Check whether the installation is successful.
 If it is successful, to output usage: generator xxx

 ```bash
 ./generator -h